inflearn logo

 Design principles you need to know to become a UX designer

-Design processes used directly in actual work
+Design processes used directly in the field

-Design organization culture at global tech companies
+Design organization culture in global tech companies

 The person who created this course

-Therefore, through this course
+Therefore, through this class, I

 'If I had known this 10 years ago, I could have shortened my job search period'

-UX Career:
+UX Experience:

 • Oracle - Principal UX Designer, 2021 ~ 2025